 Modern Slavery Act Statement

-Jack Sealey Ltd is a distributor of hand and power tools and associated equipment, and trades under the leading brands of Sealey and Siegen.
-In addition to our main UK sales base, we distribute to more than 25 other countries, and offer more than 10,500 main product lines through UK dealers and export distributors.
+Jack Sealey Limited is an importer and distributor of hand and power tools.
+This includes equipment for vehicle testing and diagnostics, engineering tools, garage equipment and consumables, plus many associated products.
+The business trades under the leading brands of Sealey and Siegen.
+In addition to the main UK sales base, the company distributes to more than 25 other countries, and offers more than 10,500 main product lines through UK dealers and export distributors.

-We source our products from factories in several countries and this includes hand and power tools, vehicle testing and diagnostics, engineering tools, garage equipment and consumables, plus many associated products.
-In all of its dealing with these suppliers Sealey strive to ensure that the highest ethical standards are reached.
-As part of this ongoing obligation, there is increased focus on the requirement for a long term commitment by those suppliers to eradicate any slavery and human trafficking in their own businesses and their supply chain.
+The company sources products from factories in various countries around the world.
+In all its dealings with these suppliers Jack Sealey Limited strives to ensure that the highest ethical standards are reached.
+As part of this ongoing obligation, there is a requirement on these suppliers for a long-term commitment to eradicate any slavery and human trafficking in their businesses and in their own supply chain.

 To ensure the highest ethical standards are upheld in every part of the supply chain, Jack Sealey Limited regularly monitors the activities of its trading partners.
 This is achieved by the establishment of strong working relationships between overseas suppliers and the company’s UK based staff, which includes regular visits to supplier premises in their home countries.
 In addition to this, the company has several staff members permanently based overseas who are able to monitor and review suppliers.
 Periodic audits of supplier documentation are standard practice during buying visits by UK based staff, and by those based at the company’s overseas representative offices.